Bundle Protocol Security Library (BSL) Product Guide

 2.5.
 Monitoring

-The BSL itself, as a software library, does not directly make use of any logging mechanism.
+The BSL itself, as a software library, does not directly make use of any OS-level logging or monitoring facilities.

 2.5.1.
 SELinux Audit Events